Back to Investment Fundamentals

 The Percentage Improving (PI)

 At Atlas Capital, we track more than three hundred economic indices.
 These indices represent the fourteen largest countries by GDP and all the major categories of economic information including employment, GDP growth, confidence, industrial production, consumption, housing, and financial conditions.
-We then calculate the proportion of the indices which improved over the prior twelve months (PI).
+We then calculate the proportion of the indices that improved over the prior twelve months (PI).

-Percentage of Economic Data Improving
+Percentage of Economic Data Improving (PI) time series

 The PI and the Stock Market